levythu/Gurgling/README.md

 #### `func (Router)Last(processor Cattail) Router`
 Mount a cattail to the end of the router.
 `type Cattail func(Request, Response)` is a function that will always get executed after the request is handled by normal routers and midwares.
 In such circumstance, the response header is certainly to be sent.
-So providing `Response` is useless.
+So most methods of `Response` are invalid.
 However, it is still provided for appending data, although not recommended.
-Like `Router.Use()`, all the Cattail will get executed in the order they are mounted in codes.
+Like `Router.Use()`, all the Cattails will get executed in the order they are mounted in codes.

 #### `func (Router)Get([mountpoint string,] processor Tout) Router`
 Similar to `Router.Use()` but differs in two points:

-- Mountpoint must match the whole word, not the prefix to trigger the rule.
+- Mountpoint must match the whole path, not the prefix to trigger the rule.
 - Only GET method will trigger the rule.

 #### `func (Router)Post([mountpoint string,] processor Tout) Router`